Priming Lightweight Access Points Prior to Deployment

 This section describes an optional procedure designed to prime or stage your lightweight access points in a convenient location rather than after they are installed in possibly difficult to reach locations.
 This helps limit potential installation problems to primarily Ethernet and power areas.

-Figure F-1 illustrates a typical priming configuration for your access points.
+Figure F-1 illustrates a typical priming configuration for your lightweight access points.

-Figure F-1 Typical Lightweight Access Point Priming Configuration
+Figure F-1 Typical Priming Configuration for Lightweight Access Points

 Step 1 In a Layer 2 environment, where the access points are located on the same subnet as the controller, the access point communicates directly with the controller.